Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Methodology

 To gain intuition for the process of lens reconstruction, it is useful to consider the effect of lensing on a small patch of the sky.
 Lensing remaps the temperature fluctuations by a deflection field $\nabla \phi(\hatn)$.
 The part of $\nabla \phi(\hatn)$ that is constant over our patch is not an observable effect; it describes only a re-centering of the map.
 The variation of the deflection field across the patch \textit{is} observable, however.
 This can be usefully decomposed into convergence ($\kappa$) and shear modes ($\gamma_{+}$, $\gamma_{-}$) as \be -\nabla_{\!i} \nabla_{\!j}\phi(\hatn) = \left[ \! \! \right](\hatn). \ee If we observe a patch that is small enough that these quantities can be taken as constant, then the observational consequences are simple.
 The convergence mode causes a local change of scale, either magnifying or demagnifying the fluctuations.
 Taking the local power spectrum of our small patch, we would find that the CMB peaks would shift to larger or smaller scales, relative to the full-sky average.
 The shear modes also describe changes of scale, however they are now orientation dependent.
 On a small patch, convergence and shear estimators can be constructed from local estimates of the (orientation-dependent) power spectrum and then stitched together to recover the lensing potential $\phi$ \citep{Zaldarriaga:1998ar,Bucher:2010iv}.
 This procedure describes a \textit{quadratic estimator} for the local convergence and shear.

 From the description above, it is not immediately clear how to go about stitching together estimates of convergence and shear in different regions of the sky, or what weight to give the local power spectrum estimates as a function of scale.
 These questions can be resolved by considering a generic form for the quadratic estimator, and optimizing its weight function for sensitivity to lensing \citep{Okamoto:2003zw}.
-To first order in the lensing potential, the statistical anisotropy introduced by lensing appears as an off-diagonal contribution to the covariance matrix of the CMB: \be \Delta \langle T_{\elt_1 m_1} T_{\elt_2 m_2} \rangle = \sum_{LM} \sum_{\elt_1 m_1, \elt_2 m_2} (-1)^M \threej{\elt_1}{\elt_2}{L}{m_1}{m_2}{-M} W_{\elt_1 \elt_2 L}^{\phi} \phi_{LM}, \ee where the average $\langle \rangle$ is taken over CMB realizations with a fixed lensing potential.
+To first order in the lensing potential, the statistical anisotropy introduced by lensing appears as an off-diagonal contribution to the covariance matrix of the CMB: \be \Delta \langle T_{\elt_1 m_1} T_{\elt_2 m_2} \rangle = \sum_{LM} (-1)^M \threej{\elt_1}{\elt_2}{L}{m_1}{m_2}{-M} W_{\elt_1 \elt_2 L}^{\phi} \phi_{LM}, \ee where the average $\langle \rangle$ is taken over CMB realizations with a fixed lensing potential.
 Here the bracketed term is a Wigner $3j$ symbol, $\phi_{LM} = \int d^2\hatn Y_{LM}^{*}(\hatn) \phi(\hatn)$ is the harmonic transform of the lensing potential, and the weight function $W_{\elt_1 \elt_2 L}^{\phi}$ is given by

-Here $C_{{\elt}}^{TT}$ is the theoretical power spectrum of the lensed CMB.
+Here $C_{{\elt}}^{TT}$ is the ensemble-average power spectrum of the lensed CMB.
+In our analysis, we will use the fiducial model described at the end of Sect.~\ref{sec:intro} to determine $C_{{\elt}}^{TT}$, however our lensing likelihood can be renormalized to account for uncertainties in this model.
+In this approach, errors in the fiducial model do not bias our lensing bandpower estimates, they only result in slight sub-optimality.
 Note that we use the lensed power spectrum here, rather than the unlensed spectrum that is sometimes used in the literature, as this is accurate to higher order in $\phi$ \citep{Lewis:2011fk}, an improvement which is necessary at \Planck\ sensitivity \citep{Hanson:2010rp}.
+Use of the unlensed spectrum would lead to biases on the order of $15\%$ at $L<200$.